Makaadam11/Python/Masters/Math&Stat/Readme.md

-Assigments for Mathematics and Statistics - A Maka
+#Assigments for Mathematics and Statistics classes - A Maka